Petersen cores and the oddness of cubic graphs: Snarks with specific cores

 \end{proof}

-Theorems \ref{G_k} and \ref{Thm_G^k} imply that for every positive integer $k$ with $k\equiv 0 ~(mod ~3)$ there exists a cyclically 4-edge connected cubic graph $G$ with $\mu_3(G)=k$, and for every positive integer $k$ with $k\equiv 0 ~(mod ~4)$ there exists a cyclically 5-edge connected cubic graph $G$ with $\mu_3(G)=k$.
+Theorems \ref{G_k} and \ref{Thm_G^k} imply that for every positive integer $k$ with $k\equiv 0 ~(mod ~3)$ there exists a cyclically 4-edge-connected cubic graph $G$ with $\mu_3(G)=k$, and for every positive integer $k$ with $k\equiv 0 ~(mod ~4)$ there exists a cyclically 5-edge-connected cubic graph $G$ with $\mu_3(G)=k$.
 We will prove that for every $k \geq 3$ there is a bridgeless cubic graph $H$ with $\mu_3(H) = k$.